KATC-FM: History

 On October 1, 1969, the station first signed on.
 It was locally owned by Harry Hoth's Pikes Peak Broadcasting Company under the call sign KRDO-FM.
 It was the sister station to KRDO, which Hoth had first put on the air in 1947, Colorado Springs' second radio station.
 KRDO-FM broadcast a beautiful music format of instrumental songs, and would later shift to easy listening.

 As the easy listening format began to decline due to older demographics, KRDO-FM flipped to a soft adult contemporary format and adopted the moniker "Peak 95.1" in 1994.
 In 1998, KRDO-FM evolved into hot AC.

 After being purchased by Citadel Broadcasting, the station prepared for a major format switch.
 "Cat Country 95.1" began broadcasting on July 1, 2006, stunting by repeatedly playing Brooks & Dunn's "Play Something Country".
 After several days of stunting, the station began its regular mainstream country programming, featuring a complete air staff.
 As part of the flip, the longtime KRDO-FM call letters would be changed to KATC-FM.
-Citadel would revive the "Peak" moniker and AC format in late 2006 on sister station 92.9 FM, under new call letters KKPK.
-The KRDO-FM call sign was quickly picked up by the News-Press & Gazette Company, to pair with its previous partners, KRDO and KRDO-TV.
-(The current incarnation of KRDO-FM broadcasts on 105.5 FM.)
+Citadel would revive the "Peak" moniker and AC format in late 2006 on sister station 92.9 FM, under new call letters KKPK; the KRDO-FM call sign would also return later that year on 105.5 FM, a simulcast of KRDO AM.